 My child is in Pack , which meets a t (location)

-at (time) on (day a nd week of month).
+at (time) on (day and week of month).

-My child is in Den , wh , which meets at
+My child is in Den , whie ch meets at (location)

-at (time) on (day o f week).
+at (time) on (day of week).

-Our pack's chartered organ nization is
+Our pack's chartered organiz zation is

-Our local council name is California Inland Empire Council
+Our local council name is

-Phone No. (909) 793-246 63 Website www.iescouts.or g
+Phone No Website

 Our Leaders Name Phone No. Email

 Den Leader

 Committee Chair

-Culomastan
+Cubmaster